aws/aws-cdk/packages/aws-cdk-lib/aws-cloudfront-origins/README.md

 **Step 1:**

-To ensure CloudFront doesn't lose access to the bucket during the transition, add a statement to bucket policy to grant OAC access to S3 origin.
+To ensure CloudFront doesn't lose access to the bucket during the transition, add a statement to bucket policy to grant OAC access to the S3 origin.
 Deploy the stack.
 If you are okay with downtime during the transition, you can skip this step.

 > Tip: Run `cdk diff` before deploying to verify the changes to your stack.